Being breast awarePatient Information Leaflet

 The following organisations offer advice and practical support for people concerned about or living with breast cancer;

 NHS Choices – Information from the National Health Service on conditions, treatments, local services and healthy living

-Breast Cancer Care – Patient support, helpline and prosthesis fitting service
+Breast Cancer Now – Patient support, helpline and prosthesis fitting service